What Makes It Great? | Recipe | No Liqueur? | Foam | Coffee Liqueur | Hel Above | Comparisons | For Bars | FAQs

 - Garnish with three coffee beans if preferred.

-Why Fresh Espresso Alone Isn’t Enough
+Why Fresh Espresso Alone Is Not Enough

 Fresh coffee is essential, but it cannot fully compensate for overly sweet coffee liqueur, heavy texture, poor extraction, imbalance or weak integration.